anyscale/madewithml.github.io/docs/courses/mlops/labeling.md

 ### Preliminary steps
 - Decide what needs to be labeled
     - consult with domain experts to ensure you're labeling the appropriate signals
-    - ensure your labeling allows for future changes (addition/removal of labels)
+    - consolidate the appropriate labels for your task (consider [hierarchical labeling](https://aws.amazon.com/blogs/machine-learning/creating-hierarchical-label-taxonomies-using-amazon-sagemaker-ground-truth/){:target="_blank"})
 - Design the interface where labeling will be done
     - intuitive, data modality dependent and quick (keybindings are a must!)
     - avoid option paralysis by allowing labeler to dig deeper or suggest likely labels